Import Administration, International Trade Administration, Department of Commerce.

 This notice also serves as a reminder to parties subject to administrative protective orders (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
 Timely written notification of the return or destruction of APO materials or conversion to judicial protective order is hereby requested.
 Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.

-We are issuing and publishing this notice in accordance with sections 751(a)(1) and 777(i) of the Tariff Act.Start Signature
+We are issuing and publishing this determination and notice in accordance with sections 751(a)(1) and 777(i) of the Tariff Act.Start Signature

 Comments and Responses